 A linguistic analysis of the ‘cookbook’ and the ‘recipe’.

-The Eat Your Words, collective cookbook
+Eat Your Words, the collective cookbook

-The Eat Your Words, collective cookbook, emerged from a focus on the language of culinary guides, but would draw from its more positive aspects, the collective nature of cooking.
-I wondered what would a recipe look like if I wrote it to my mother or to my ex or to old friend.
+The Eat Your Words, collective cookbook, emerged from a focus on the language of culinary guides but would draw from its more positive aspects, the collective nature of cooking.
+I wondered what would a recipe look like if I wrote it to my mother or my ex or an old friend.
 So I started by writing 3 recipes for 3 different people.
-My ‘recipes’ became writing that moved away from the understood autonomy of a cookbook, a book which in many in cases feels like a strict guide to follow.
-I thought about how I could I could reclaim ownership in the kitchen in a way that isn’t solely concerned with fighting domestic servitude, I could do this through my recipes, owning the language and controlling how they are written.
+My ‘recipes’ became writing that moved away from the understood autonomy of a cookbook, a book which in many cases feels like a strict guide to follow.
+I thought about how I could reclaim ownership in the kitchen in a way that isn’t solely concerned with fighting domestic servitude, I could do this through my recipes, owning the language and controlling how they are written.
 I also wanted to remind myself of the joy and empowerment many women, including myself, feel within the kitchen.
 Cooking extends beyond capitalist labour, it is more than a service that can be bought or sold.
-The importance of cooking is deeply imbedded in human social relations.
-Whether it is between a parent and their children, or among friends and communities or for yourself, whether it takes the form of a gift, or self love and care.
+The importance of cooking is deeply embedded in human social relations.
+Whether it is between a parent and their children, or among friends and communities or for yourself, whether it takes the form of a gift, or self-love and care.
 In this case, one can consider the work of Nigella, and what her culinary career represents.
 Is it simply a manifestation of tropes attributed to ‘sexy housewife’, or is it her expression of fantasy and escape in the kitchen.
 Therefore, what if the cookbook was a fantasy escape, the writings of a sensual cook.

 So, I began to deconstruct and reshape the possible forms a recipe can take.

 For that reason, I opened up this process to others, during a time where communal eating may not be as common, and so offering a creative outlet that would hopefully instil a feeling of sharing stories over food.
-I was really inspired by these virtual dinner hosts who instilled a sense of communal eating online through zoom calls etc. So, I proposed a loose brief, encouraging alternative submissions, recipes that are perhaps written to someone like a love letter, break up text or a quick note on a scrap piece of paper at the end of a dinner party.
-It may be a cookie recipe you write to yourself to get over a heart-break, a soup to say sorry, a drink to remember a friend or a bread to help you forget one.
+I was inspired by these virtual dinner hosts who instilled a sense of communal eating online through zoom calls etc. So, I proposed a loose brief, encouraging alternative submissions, recipes that are perhaps written to someone like a love letter, break up text or a quick note on a scrap piece of paper at the end of a dinner party.
+It may be a cookie recipe you write to yourself to get over a heartbreak, a soup to say sorry, a drink to remember a friend or a bread to help you forget one.
 These dishes, desserts, and drinks can be anything the contributor wanted.
-Whether the recipe followed more traditional format, or if the dishes were even edible at all, was completely up to the contributors.
+Whether the recipe followed a more traditional format, or if the dishes were even edible at all, was completely up to the contributors.
 I hoped to create a collection of recipes that reference every feeling or situation, and I feel as though with the help of everyone involved, we have achieved exactly that.